disability

 What’s the message?
 Disability is the subject of the cover pages, but please, don’t show up at events?
 Please, don’t go shopping?
 Don’t visit a museum or take a train?

 What are we talking about showing disability on cover pages?
 Marketing?
 That’s what it is.
-In fact, diversity and inclusion are some of those magnificent fashion bullshit the industry loves!
+In fact, diversity and inclusion are some of those magnificent fashion bullshit the industry loves.
+Just don’t show up in real life!

 Wheelchair?
-Please, don’t come!
+Please, Don’t Come!

 Inclusion and diversity are topics to which we are particularly sensitive.
 However, we had to overcome a certain discomfort to share this story with you.
 But if we want to make a change, we have to open up on this matter.